T1mpani/google-homepage/README.md

-This is the first project being put together by T1mpani.
+This is the first project put together by T1mpani.
+T1mpani learned not to obsess so much about minutia until the very end.
+T1mpani also learned that there are several solutions for any one problem, but that knowing best-practices is a good starting point.
+This is not, on looking back, how the project would have started had the architect known at the beginning what is known at the end, in retrospect.
+But I guess that's what learnin' is.